LiamCode-source/ImageModifierToolbox/README.md

-# ImageModifierToolbox - Version 1.3
+# ImageModifierToolbox - Version 1.4
 This Mendix module contains multiple Java actions that can be used to modify images.

 All actions currently work with jpg, jpeg, and png images.
 ## Java Actions

-- **ImageBlue**: Blurs an image.
+- **ImageBlur**: Blurs an image.
 Blur scale 0 is no blur and 1 is maximum blur.

 - **ImageBrightnessAndContrast**: Modifies the brightness and/or contrast of input image.
 With contrast offset, -100 is very high contrast and 100 is very low contrast.
 <p>